 - Did I understand and respond correctly to their concerns?

 - Was I able to control the direction of the call?

 - How was my confidence level when dealing with objections?

 - Was I able to connect successfully with this prospect?

 - Was I listening more than I was talking?

 - Did I ask enough follow-up questions to get deeper answers?

-Yes, we all know that listening to ourselves on a recording is cringe-worthy.
-But as said above, this is one of the best ways to improve your sales skills.
+Listening to ourselves on a recording is cringe-worthy, but this is one of the best ways to improve your sales skills.